techclubssn/DL-CV-2020/Session-0/README.md

 3. (Optional) Enroll in the deeplearning.ai Coursera Specialization

 ## How to access the IPython Notebook
-If you've cloned this repository, you can go to [Google Collab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) and click on the `Upload` tab, then find the `XOR_using_NN` file in your PC and click on it.
+If you've cloned this repository, you can go to [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) and click on the `Upload` tab, then find the `XOR_using_NN` file in your PC and click on it.

 ## Numpy Tutorial
 Access the Python Numpy Tutorial of CS231n [here](http://cs231n.github.io/python-numpy-tutorial/).

 ## Assignment

 Head over to the assignment notebook [Assignment-0.ipynb](https://github.com/techclubssn/DL-CV-2020/blob/master/Session-0/Assignment_0.ipynb) and complete tasks 1, 2 and 3.
 More details in the notebook.
+Open the `Assignment_0.ipynb` file in Google Colab to run the code, like you did with `XOR_using_NN.ipynb`.

 The assignment should take just about 1 hour to complete.